 The Most Important Points in this Episode

 1. In our previous episodes, when God “spoke” to someone, it was not made clear just what form that took.
 But here, the Word of God came to Abram in a vision—making this the first mention of a vision in Scripture.
-This kind of appearance is called a Theophany, and is a pre-incarnate vision of Jesus Christ.
+This kind of appearance is called a Theophany and is a pre-incarnate vision of Jesus Christ.

-2. With this visitation coming closely on the heels of his battle experience, God reassures Abram that he did the right thing in rejecting the spoils, and that whatever happens as a result of his “military offensive,” He would be Abram’s protector and provider.
+2. With this visitation coming closely on the heels of his battle experience, God reassures Abram that he did the right thing in rejecting the spoils and that whatever happens as a result of his “military offensive,” He would be Abram’s protector and provider.

-3. Given that in each of his previous encounters with God, Abram was promised either a nation or descendants, when he meets with God this time, it only seems logical that the first thing he mentions is his lack of children—after all, how can you have descendants if you don’t have any children?
+3. Given that in each of his previous encounters with God, Abram was promised either a nation or descendants, when he meets with God this time, it only seems logical that the first thing he would mention is his lack of children—after all, how can you have descendants if you don’t have any children?

-In response, the Lord promises him—for the first time—that his heir will not be his adopted servant but a son born from his own seed.
+In response, the Lord promises him—for the first time—that his heir will not be his adopted servant, but a son born from his own seed.
 At this, he is told to count the stars.
 Back in Genesis 12:14ff, God told him that He was going to make his descendants as the dust of the earth.
 These two promises speak of Abram’s two seeds—his natural and supernatural descendants, with the natural being those who are born of the flesh—the Jews, and the supernatural descendants being those who are born of the Spirit—the Church.

 4. The Lord’s self-identification as I AM is used here for the first time.
 Later, in John 8:56-59, Jesus stated unequivocally that He was the I AM.
 In this particular confrontation with the Jewish leaders, when He told them…